-If your college utilizes the CSS profile, you can create an account and add your information on the CollegeBoard website.
-There's a $25 fee for completing your CSS profile and sending the information to your college.
-If you want to send the information to multiple colleges, it is an additional $16 for each school.
+If your college utilizes the CSS profile, create an account and add your information on the CollegeBoard website.
+There’s a $25 fee for completing your CSS profile and sending the information to your college.
+If you want to send the information to multiple colleges, it costs an additional $16 for each school.

-If your school doesn't utilize the CSS, or you can't access it, you can fill out a paper ISFAA and submit it directly to your college.
-For the paper version, make sure you fill out the ISFAA for the correct academic year.
+If your school doesn’t utilize the CSS, or you can’t access it, fill out a paper ISFAA and directly submit it to your college.
+For the paper version, remember to fill out the ISFAA for the correct academic year.

 11 steps to submit the ISFAA

-The process will probably look slightly different for each college you are considering.
+The process will probably look slightly different for each college you’re considering.
 But in general, schools will want information relating to your and your family’s financial status.
-Follow the steps below to ensure a smooth application.
+Follow these steps to ensure a smooth application.